-Cleaning polluted beaches and shorelines requires specific techniques and methods according to the characteristics of the site. with the shoreline cleanup or beach cleaning operations, we use Manuel Cleanup + Mechanical equipment and Mechanical Machines
+According to the site’s characteristics, cleaning polluted beaches and shorelines requires specific techniques and methods. with the shoreline cleanup or beach cleaning operations, we use Manuel Cleanup + Mechanical equipment and Mechanical Machines

-Shoreline type plays an important role in determining the most suitable clean-up techniques that might be most suitable for removing the debris.
-Considering the clean-up of a specific shoreline type, three factors are important to consider; the level of amenity use, the environmental sensitivity, and the shoreline’s exposure to natural cleaning action.
+Shoreline type plays an essential role in determining the most suitable cleanup techniques that might be most suitable for removing the debris.
+Considering the cleanup of a specific shoreline type, three factors are important to consider; the level of amenity use, the environmental sensitivity, and the shoreline’s exposure to natural cleaning action.

-The management team must consider all concerns with the marine environment’s various local uses, such as recreation, tourism, fisheries, industry, and marine conservation.
+The management team must consider the marine environment’s various local uses, such as recreation, tourism, fisheries, industry, and marine conservation.
 Proper organization of the workforce and activities on the shoreline is also crucial.
-The clean-up is undertaken most safely and effectively, and unnecessary impacts on the environment are avoided.
-A well-designed contingency plan that incorporates a high degree of local knowledge can greatly assist the successful management and organization of a shoreline clean-up.
+The cleanup is undertaken most safely and effectively, and disproportionate impacts on the environment are avoided.
+A well-designed contingency plan incorporating a high degree of local knowledge can significantly assist a shoreline cleanup’s successful management and organization.

 Litter is a critical issue facing all waterways, beaches from lakes and rivers to every ocean coastline.
 The beach cleaning operations most commonly found litters: Cigarette, Food Wrappers & Containers, Bags (plastic), Caps/Lids, Beverage bottles (plastic), Beverage cans, Cups, Plates, Forks, Knives, Spoons, Straws, stirrers, Beverage bottles (glass), Tobacco Packaging/Wrappers, Cigar Tips v.b. …